Master of Public Policy

 Multidisciplinary skill training comes together in the two-semester Integrative Core, in which students apply various analytic frameworks to a series of current policy problems, using real-world data and interacting with practicing policy analysts and managers.
 The Integrative Core culminates in the student’s own policy analysis, the Master’s Policy Report. conducted for an external client.
 With faculty assistance, students select the policy report topic and client, using the project as an opportunity to develop substantive expertise in a particular policy area such as education, the environment, or health.
 The Master’s Policy Report experience prepares students to transition into their professional policy careers.

 Students enrolled in three or more classes each semester are considered full time and generally complete the program in two years.
 Students enrolled in fewer than three courses per semester are considered part time and earn their MPP in three to five years.
 Full-time and part-time MPP students enroll in the same courses and have access to the same outstanding faculty.

-Connecting Business & Public Policy
+Connecting Business, Economics & Public Policy

 Unique to Mills, our Public Policy Program is part of the Lorry I. Lokey School of Business and Public Policy.
-Public policy graduate students learn and collaborate with business students to model the leadership skills required in all types of organizations.
+Public policy graduate students learn and collaborate with business and economics students to model the leadership skills required in all types of organizations.